Here are Some Tips to look for when Purchasing a Used Pool Table.

 As with any major purchase, buying a used pool table can be a difficult and at times lengthy process.
-The more informed and educated that you are about pool tables can make this process a lot easier.
+The more informed and educated that you are about pool tables. the easier process becomes.

 Pool Table Room Dimensions: Weather your placing your newly purchased used pool table in a game room, garage, bar, patio, or outhouse, you must make sure that your pool table comfortably fits in the area that you have provided.
 Different pool table sizes and pool cue sizes are available to make this possible.
 The "Regulation" size for a pool table simply means that the width is half of the length.

 ~ 3 ft X 6 ft (Kid's Size)

 ~ 3 1/2 ft X 7 ft (Bar Style)

 ~ 4ft X 8 ft (Most Common Size)